-Professional mixing/mastering engineer and music producer/composer with over 9 years of experience.
-Previous jobs include video game music composition production, official pop remix, mixing and mastering of official releases, production of music for independent as well as official releases with 1.000.000+ streams cross-platform.
+Professional mixing/mastering engineer and producer/songwriter with over a decade of experience.
+Previous jobs include video game music composition/production, official pop remix, mixing and mastering official releases, producing for independent and official releases with 1.500.000+ streams cross-platform.

-Hi.
-I'm Cameron Ray (previously Alec Griffin).
-For the past 9 years, I have been publishing my compositions on social media such as YouTube, SoundCloud, and Spotify, and more.
+Hi!
+I'm Cameron Ray.
+For the past decade, I have been publishing my compositions on social media such as YouTube, SoundCloud, and Spotify, and more.

 No matter who or where you are, I'm open to your vision so I can always work out your taste and nail our collaboration to get the best song possible out of it.

-I have experience in most fields of music production and composing from recording, organizing, collaborating, post-production, and even online music distribution, as well as experience with most genres, though predominantly electronic music, pop, and film scoring.
+I have experience in many of music production and composing from recording, organizing, collaborating, post-production, and online music distribution, as well as experience with most genres, though predominantly pop and EDM.

 Wondering if I am a possible candidate for your project?
-Shoot me an e-mail or message and let's talk about it!
+Shoot me a message and let's talk about it!

 If you'd like to hear more samples of my work, don't hesitate to reach out!
 I always do what I can to work around any deadlines or budgets you might be on as well.